Breinify/brein-api-library-javascript-browser/README.md

     <script src="https://libs.breinify.com/javascript/breinify.min.js"></script>
     <script>
         /*
-         * Configure the library, further info @step-by-step instruction
+         * Configure the library (see 'further links' for a full list) */
-         * on GitHub.
-         */
         Breinify.setConfig({
             'apiKey': '772A-47D7-93A3-4EA9-9D73-85B9-479B-16C6'
         });
         /*
          * Now use the library to inform about activities, e.g., about
-         * a login (for a full list of activities see the @step-by-step
+         * a login (for a full list of activities see 'further links').
-         * instruction on GitHub).
          */
          if (Breinify.UTL.loc.matches('/login$')) {
             Breinify.activity({